Deadhead: Overview

-The beatnik movement of the 1950s morphed into the psychedelic movement of the 60's, and at the center of this metamorphosis were the Merry Pranksters.
+The eclectic musical styling of the Grateful Dead was heavily inspired by the Beatnik movement of the 1950s and later the psychedelic counterculture of the 1960s.
+One group at the forefront of the psychedelic sound was the Merry Pranksters.
 On the first historic bus trip, on the bus Furthur, a pattern was set for the Deadhead touring lifestyle to come.
 By the late 1970s, some Deadheads began to sell tie-dye T-shirts, veggie burritos, or other items at Grateful Dead concerts.
-This allowed many Deadheads a way to follow the band on its tours.
+In the 1980s, the area where Grateful Dead merchandise was sold became popularly referred to as "Shakedown Street", named after the 1978 song.
+Income from these shops allowed Deadheads a way to follow the band on its tours.

 During the early 1980s, the number of Deadheads taping shows increased, and the band created a special section for fans who wished to record the show.
 These tapes are still shared and circulated today via websites such as the Live Music Archive and bt.etree.org.
 In the earlier days of the Grateful Dead, there were questions as to whether or not it was in the best interest of the band for fans to tape concerts.
 In 1982, Garcia himself was asked what he thought about it, and he replied, "When we are done with it [the concerts], they can have it."

-The practice of taping has evolved with the digital age, and the rise of the Internet has made it extremely easy to share concerts through unofficial channels.
+The practice of taping has evolved and expanded in the digital age.
+The rise of the Internet and peer to peer file sharing networks has made it extremely easy for Deadheads to share concerts through unofficial and official channels.
 Bob Dylan, who toured with the Grateful Dead during their 1987 summer tour, observed "With most bands the audience participates like in a spectator sport.
 They just stand there and watch.
 They keep a distance.
 With the Dead, the audience is part of the band-they might as well be on stage."